HZ-HBOICT-Y2-2425/backend-project-template/README.md

 ## Docker

-There was a error with NPM that comes with the newest version of Node.
-We downgraded the node:lts to 21.7.3 to include a non-errorrenous npm version.
+There was an error with NPM that comes with the newest version of Node.
+We downgraded node:lts to 21.7.3 to include a non-errorrenous npm version.
 See this [bug report](https://github.com/npm/cli/issues/7900).